-- Enhance all collections through supplementing the university's archives with related historical materials, assisting the Wisconsin Historical Society in acquiring additional historical records related to the Chippewa Valley, and further developing the Rare Book Collection.
+- Enhance collections through supplementing the university's archives with related historical materials, assisting the Wisconsin Historical Society in acquiring additional historical records related to the Chippewa Valley, and further developing the Rare Book Collection.

 - Collaborate with the University of Wisconsin Records Officers Council to develop and implement UW System General Records Schedules on the UW-Eau Claire campus.

 - Work in collaboration with local and regional repositories to support the growth and development of archival collections across the Chippewa Valley.
 A collaborative collecting agreement between the department, the Chippewa Valley Museum, and L. E. Phillips Memorial Public Library exists.

 The specific mission of the University Archives is to:

 - Appraise, collect, organize, describe, interpret, and preserve the university's official permanent records as well as related historical materials in any format, including electronic records.
 Coordinate with the University Records Management Program to transfer archival materials into the University Archives in accordance with active records retention schedules.

 - Provide access to these materials.

 - Provide information and academic support services to the administration, faculty, students, and others interested in the institution's history.